BeepIsla/CSGO---Discord-RichPresence/README.md

 1. Open a command prompt inside the folder from the [installation](#installation)
 2. Install [pm2](https://pm2.io/) with `npm install pm2@latest -g`
-3. Install [pm2-windows-startup](https://github.com/marklagendijk/node-pm2-windows-startup) with `npm install pm2-windows-startup -g`
-4. Enter `pm2-startup install` to set up the autostart
+3. Enter `pm2 startup` to set up the autostart.
+It may ask to execute a command in the terminal.
-5. Enter `pm2 start index.js --name "CSGO RichPresence"`
+4. Enter `pm2 start index.js --name "CSGO RichPresence"`
-6. Enter `pm2 save`
+5. Enter `pm2 save`
-7. Everytime your OS starts up the process will run in the background and automatically display when needed.
+6. Everytime your OS starts up the process will run in the background and automatically display when needed.

 ## Lobby Info